The LLS Difference

 CAS Reports include unofficial transcripts and LSAT scores.
 We encourage applicants to register with LSAC in the fall; you may register online at www.lsac.org.
 In order to avoid any delays, it is important that applicants contact LSAC to ensure that all required materials and fees have been received.
 Learn more about the CAS Report.

 The Law School Admission Test is required of all applicants to the law school.
 The test is administered nine times a year - January, February, March, April, June, July, September, October, and November.
-For Fall 2020 applicants, we will only take into consideration LSAT scores from the June 2015 administration and later.
+For Fall 2022 applicants, we will only take into consideration LSAT scores from the June 2017 administration and later.
+The March LSAT exam will be the last score accepted for Day program applicants and the June LSAT exam will be the last socre accepted for Evening program applicants.
 In regards to multiple LSAT scores, we will take into consideration the highest score.
 In the case of widely disparate scores, you may attach an addendum explaining the reason for the differential.

 *In collaboration with LSAC, the Khan Academy is now offering free LSAT prep.
 We encourage applicants to utilize this resource prior to sitting for the LSAT.
 Khan Academy's Free LSAT Prep allows prospective law students to develop a personalized study plan for the LSAT with official practice questions from the maker of the test, the Law School Admissions Council.
 Visit khanacademy.org/lsat for more information.